-All investments in associates and joint ventures are recorded at cost, except for the Fondo de Capital Privado Pactia Inmobiliario, which is recorded at fair value.
-Of these investments, the only one listed on the stock market is Grupo de Inversiones Suramericana S.A. whose stock market value as of 31 December 2022 for common shares is \$42,000 pesos per common share (2021 \$30,000 pesos per common share).
+All investments in associates and joint ventures are accounted for at cost except for Fondo de Capital Privado Pactia Inmobiliario which is accounted for at fair value.
+Of these investments, the only one listed on the stock market is Grupo de Inversiones Suramericana S.A. whose stock value at 31 December 2023 for common shares is \$29,000 pesos for each common share (2022 \$42,000 pesos for each common share).
+This information is for informational purposes only since the investment in Grupo de Inversiones Suramericana S.A. is recognized, in the Company's Separate Financial Statements, by the acquisition cost.
+However, the value of the share in the market is less than the book value, no impairment is generated because the business fundamentals and the performed valuation do not show a loss of value.

-The unit value of Fondo Capital Privado Pactia Inmobiliario is \$13,282.19 pesos (2021 \$12,263.48 pesos).
-The fair value hierarchy of this investment is Level 2, considering that the underlying assets of the trust rights are represented in real estate, which are measured at fair value and the valuation technique used corresponds to technical appraisals performed by independent appraisers.
-The value of the real estate is updated daily with the changes in the Real Value Unit (UVR) index, as established by Colombian law, until a new appraisal is performed for each of the assets, which is performed at least once a year.
-These assets include investment properties for an amount of \$3,671,998 (2021 \$3,404.256).
+The value of the unit of Fondo Capital Privado Pactia Inmobiliario is \$13,490.90 Colombian pesos (2022 \$13,282.19 pesos).
+The fair value hierarchy of this investment is Level 2, considering that the underlying assets of the fiduciary rights are represented in real estate, which are measured at fair value and the valuation technique used corresponds to technical appraisals carried out by independent evaluators.
+The value of the properties is updated daily with the changes in the RVU index (Real Value Unit) in accordance with the provisions of Colombian legislation, and subsequently with the realization of a new appraisal for each of the assets to be updated, whose periodicity is annual.
+These assets include investment property valued at \$3,018,800 (2022 \$3,671,998).

-16.2 Corporate purpose of associates and joint ventures and nature of the relationship
+15.2 Corporate purpose of associates and joint ventures and nature of the relationship